 After landing a sales job, keep track of your success.
 Software sales managers want to see statistics and figures when looking at your resume.
 Maintain a record of your quota selling insurance or financial services.

-3. Learn the Tools of the Trade
+3. Learn the Necessary Tools for Software Sales

 Learning how to use the most common sales tools can help improve your resume.
 Sales representatives in every industry rely on software to manage customer contact information and lead generation strategies.